christiancostanza/Workout-Tracker-App/readme.md

 ### **2. What are you most proud of?**

-I'm proud of implementing end-to-end authentication and a clean, reusable component structure on the frontend that made the UI simple to extend.
+I'm most proud of the totality of the whole project, I've worked on all of the parts seperately for this project but I've never worked on all of them alone and made the full project solo.

 ### **3. What would you do differently next time?**

-Next time I'd add unit/integration tests earlier and consider a small analytics panel to visualize progress over time.
+Next time I would probably focus on the whole project instead of focusing on the frontend first and then focusing on the backend.

 ### **4. How did you incorporate feedback from the 12/5 check-in gallery?**

-Based on feedback, I focused on stabilizing authentication flows and reorganized components for readability.
-I reduced scope on advanced visualizations to ensure CRUD and auth were robust.
+My project did not get a ton of feedback to integrate, the big thing people mentioned was creating a nicer looking frontend which I did and focused on.

 ---

 # Acknowledgments / AI Usage Disclosure

 Used tools: VSCode, Vite, Node.js.
-Some documentation and debugging assistance came from ChatGPT and GitHub Copilot for small suggestions.
+Some documentation and debugging assistance came from ChatGPT and GitHub Copilot for small suggestions as well as helping with css design.